cjdbarlow/Part-One/adaptive_immunity.md

     * B cells rapidly proliferate
         * Proportion become memory cells
         * Proportion become **plasma cells**
-            * Plasma cells produce antibody at a rate of 2000 molecules per *second*, which overrides normal cellular homestasis, causing death within a week.
+            * Plasma cells produce antibody at a rate of 2000 molecules per *second*, which overrides normal cellular homeostasis, causing death within a week.
             * Antibody produced in a primary immune response is IgM, with some IgG produced later on.

 ###Secondary Immune Response